gitmarek/supercollider-nanoKONTROL2/README.md

 # supercollider-nanoKONTROL2
 SuperCollider MIDI handlers for KORG nanoKONTROL2.

-The code reads controller MIDI data and maps them linearly (0,127) -> (0,1) to buses at control rate.
+The purpose of this library is to make possible for the MIDI device to easily control instruments with multiple parameters, and not to serve as a mixing board.
+Hence somewhat unorthodox approach to storing MIDI data and to what different parts of the device mean.
+In the future, it will be possible to switch between *device* and *mixer* mode, the latter being more traditional.

+## Instructions how to operate the device

 If a scene changes (by pressing Track buttons) to another one and then changes back, then the knobs or faders have to be set at the previous value for that scene, so they do not jump discontinuously.

-The meaning of buttons (S, M, R) is somewhat unusual:
+The meaning of buttons (S, M, R) is rather unusual:

 1. if S (slow) is pressed, then the adjacent fader or knob reacts to changes very slowly around the previous value;